9 Ways to Talk Yourself Out of Unnecessary Guilt

 Feelings of guilt arise from betraying your own rules for ethical behavior.
-If these rules belonged to someone else (i.e., weren’t really engendered from within you), you’d be guilt-free.
+If these rules belonged to someone else, you’d be guilt-free.
 But if, however unconsciously, you’re affiliated with these blameworthy standards—or perhaps, in growing up “imbibed” them from your family—you’ll be vulnerable to this self-tormenting emotion.

 It’s therefore essential to determine just when feelings of guilt are rationally based and when they’re more or less arbitrary—not grounded in fact, and so needlessly self-punishing.
 Obviously, if you’ve caused an innocent person harm, or failed to help someone in crisis when it would have been easy enough to do so, it would be unethical not to experience a few pangs of remorse.
 In such instances, you’d almost have to be sociopathic if your conscience didn’t bother you.

-Writers on this subject have talked about the importance of distinguishing between rational, or “productive,” guilt and a guilt that’s inordinately self-critical—and largely gratuitous.
-Such unjustified guilt has been linked to needless emotional suffering and self-loathing (at times, sufficiently merciless and relentless to propel a person toward suicide).
-And if it lasts long enough, this internal agonizing can lead to such anxiety- or shame-based problems as substance abuse, sexual disorders, and an enormous variety of other self-sabotaging behaviors.
-So unless guilt feelings are actually necessary for you to take appropriate responsibility for a significant misdeed—or for initiating positive behavioral change—such feelings don’t really serve anyone, least of all you.
+Writers on this subject have talked about the importance of distinguishing between rational, or “productive,” guilt and guilt that’s inordinately self-critical—and gratuitous.
+Such unjustified guilt has been linked to needless emotional suffering and self-loathing.
+And if it lasts long enough, this internal agonizing can lead to such anxiety or shame-based problems as substance abuse, sexual disorders, and an enormous variety of other self-sabotaging behaviors.
+So unless guilt feelings are actually necessary for you to take appropriate responsibility for a significant misdeed such feelings don’t really serve you or anyone.